Versace Fashion Designer

-My name is Alfredo Versace and I was born in the South of Italy.
-As a matter of fact, half of the town was named Versace.
+My name is Alfredo Versace, and I was born in the South of Italy.
+Half of the town was named Versace.
 That is because my father’s family had six siblings.
-My grandfather’s family had another five children so there were a lot of relations in the town I was born, Bianconovo.
-My father came from one town over, Carmelo Versace, which is about 5 kilometers , named Bovolino.
+My grandfather’s family had another five children, so there were many relations in the town I was born, Bianconovo.
+My father came from one town over, Carmelo Versace, about 5 kilometers, named Bovolino.
 Gianni Versace’s father was also born in Bovolino.
 My father and Gianni’s father were cousins and had the same grandfather.
 Gianni was born in Bovolino too.

-In 1952, after arriving from Italy, my father was involved in producing artificial flowers which were used on hats and dresses.
-Most evenings he would bring home a box of flowers and stems and wires and we would assemble them after dinner.
-One of the stores that bought these flowers was A & S, Abraham and Strauss.
-In the 50’s that was one of the leading department stores.
-My mother would take me downtown Brooklyn where A&S was located and we would shop.
-If there was an occasion my mother would buy me a suite from A & S and she would point out the garments and hats with the flowers and she would say: “This is one of the flowers you made”.
+In 1952, after arriving from Italy, my father was involved in producing artificial flowers, which were used on hats and dresses.
+Most evenings, he would bring home a box of flowers, stems, and wires, and we would assemble them after dinner.
+One of the stores that bought these flowers was A & S, Abraham, and Strauss.
+In the 50s, that was one of the leading department stores.
+My mother would take me downtown Brooklyn where A&S was located, and we would shop.
+If there were an occasion, my mother would buy me a suite from A & S, pointing out the garments and hats with the flowers, saying: “This is one of the flowers you made.”
 That would give me a great sense of joy that I made something that other people would wear.
-Later on my mother would do additional work by sewing piece work.
+Later on, my mother would do additional work by sewing piecework.
 This entailed assembling garments for later sale.
 That is when I discovered that I enjoyed producing products.
-From that point on I decided that I was going to create objects that gave me pleasure.
-In 1957 the family moved to Coral Gables, Florida and my father and his associate were involved in a handbag company called Style Craft.
+From that point on, I decided that I was going to create objects that gave me pleasure.
+In 1957 the family moved to Coral Gables, Florida, and my father and his associate were involved in a handbag company called Style Craft.
 That was my first experience working with handbags.
-I loved the idea of creating handbags and today I create handbags that are hand made from rare and exotic skins.
-This is why I call them one of a kind because you cannot produce a handbag identical to another.
+I loved the idea of creating handbags, and today, I create handbags that are hand-made from rare and exotic skins.
+I call them one of a kind because you cannot produce a handbag identical to another.
 The hand cutting prevents that.
 That is why these handbags are unique.
 These handbags will never go out of style as they are timeless pieces.

-In 1988 I was approached by the Paolo Gucci’s organization to work with their label.
+In 1988, Paolo Gucci’s organization approached me to work with their label.
 I was very excited to do so.
-While promoting my own name, I began producing product with the Paolo Gucci label.
-I did the designing, manufacturing and distributing for the Paolo Gucci label.
-I became the head of the Paolo Gucci label in the early 90’s, simultaneously with my own label.
+While promoting my name, I began producing a product with the Paolo Gucci label.
+I did the designing, manufacturing, and distributing of the Paolo Gucci label.
+I became the head of the Paolo Gucci label in the early 90s, simultaneously with my label.

-In the early 90’s we began to trademark the Alfredo Versace name throughout the world.
-We were producing Alfredo Versace sportswear and women’s garments for both labels and doing very well.
-In 1994 we started producing cosmetics, perfumes and men’s colognes with the Alfredo Versace label under the South Korean cosmetic company called Bebeco.
-Our first year out, after designing the entire line which consisted of 181 products, we made gross sales of 10 million dollars.
-The second year we did 15 million dollars in gross sales and I opened up 16 Alfredo Versace clothing stores throughout South Korea.
-Additionally we were doing designs and production for one of the largest companies in Japan called Sui Kim Buson.
-We produced up to 50, 000 garments a month between South Korea, Japan and into China.
-By that time we had 49 trademark applications in place worldwide.
+Additionally, we were doing designs and production for one of the largest companies in Japan called, Sui Kim Buson.
+We produced up to 50 000 garments a month between South Korea, Japan, and China.
+By that time, we had 49 trademark applications in place worldwide.
 That same year I started a tobacco company because I was a cigar smoker.
 I produced tobacco products.
-My first sale went to Macao with a 36 million dollar contract, half of which would come back to me.
-From China we went to Germany and Russia where the tobacco products were doing extremely well.
+My first sale went to Macao with a 36 million dollar contract, half of which would return to me.
+From China, we went to Germany and Russia, where tobacco products were doing extremely well.